mahee-miah/myLearningTools/README.md

 I am trying to find ideas for slides but I still have to work on something in the evening so that is why I am working on README.md.
 I have an idea now so I might not type for a few days on the README file.
 Now maybe I can type here tomorrow.

+### June 4, 2020 (*Protesting days and Quarintine*)

+Today is June 4, 2020.
+As again it says in the title there is protesting and everyone has to be careful.
+When you park the car you have to make sure no one is near it.
+And stores like Walmart that are usually open twenty four hours a day now closes at 5:30.
+Now, about my day.
+I just did the stuff that I usually do like do Openstax in the morning.
+Ubuntu Wikibook in the afternoon and at night I am just working on my github page and if I have any ideas then I work on the slides that I am making on Latex.
+That presentation is about Ubuntu.
+Also some news about me is that I installed grammerly on firefox.
+The biggest thing for me is that I learnt it from the book.
+This made me really happy.
+Now maybe tomorrow there is more typing.